“I hate waking up feeling rested and refreshed”, said no one, ever!!

 This case shows an immediate increase in the upper airway.

-The image comparison you see above shows the patient on the left before our procedure, and immediately following it.
+The image comparison you see above shows the patient on the left before our alternative sleep apnea treatment in Salt Lake City, and immediately following it.
 The constriction point in her pharynx increased from 151.2mm2 to 267.1!
 This was an immediate and permanent change.

 There are no downsides to this procedure.
 It is a closed, image-guided procedure and as you can see in these two recent examples, dramatic changes in upper airway space are real and immediate.
-The patients instantly felt better and could breath better–and we could show them why and how.
-That’s the exciting part of this work, is we get immediate “proofs” of the changes with our imaging tools!
+The patients instantly felt better and could breathe better–and we could show them why and how.
+That’s the exciting part of this work, is we get immediate “proofs” of the changes of our alternative sleep apnea treatment in Utah with our imaging tools!

-Over the last decade, I have performed this procedures thousands of times and obtained measurably increased airways in the majority of my cases.
+Over the last decade, I have performed this alternative sleep apnea treatment in Salt Lake City thousands of times and obtained measurably increased airways in the majority of my cases.

 Ask yourself, why would you undergo risky, invasive surgery or resign yourself to a life-sentence of using a C-PAP or BiPAP before you tried our novel, safe and affective approach?
 We get to the root of the problem by optimizing blood flow and nutrient delivery directly to the sleep and breathing centers in the central nervous system!